Magnushhoie/FuzzyNotes/README.md

 bash setup.sh
 ```

-#### 1. bash_notes.sh:
+#### 1. ref.sh:
-Bash note-taking system with easy search and editing in place, directly from the terminal using vim.
-Uses a combination of grep and vim to search references.txt or any file in ~/_References folder.

-Commands:
+Multi-line search for keywords in references.txt or other files in note folder

+Usage:
-- ref keywords: Search for keywords in references.txt
+- ref keywords # Search for keywords in references.txt
+- ref filename keywords # Search for keywords in filename.txt

+#### 2. refe.sh:
+Opens/edits references.txt or other files in note folder at matching keywords

+Usage:
-- refv keywords: Search references.txt and open at line in Vim.
+- refe keywords: Search references.txt and open at line in Vim.
-- refv filename.txt: Create new note file
+- refe --new filename.txt: Create new note file
-- refv filename keywords: Search filename.txt for keywords
+- refe filename keywords: Search filename.txt for keywords

-#### 2. setup.sh:
+#### 3. setup.sh:
-- Sets up references directory and adds script to .bash_profile
+- Sets up bash_notes directory and adds scripts as aliases to .bash_profile
-- Suggested vim configuration files and plugins.
-Installer will ask whether to install first.

-See https://github.com/Magnushhoie/bash_search for added functionality.